nicolasparada/blog/content/posts/passwordless-auth-server.md

 }
 ```

 As easy as that.
-First, it gets the request content type from the headers, then check if it starts with "application/json", otherwise it early return with `415 Unsupported Media Type`.
+First, it gets the request content type from the headers, then checks if it starts with "application/json", otherwise it early return with `415 Unsupported Media Type`.

 ### Respond JSON Function